 It is a superior protein if you can find it organically and ethically sourced.
 Unfortunately, it is notorious for containing high levels of cadmium and arsenic, but it is fine in smaller amounts or even as part of a blend.

 3. PUMPKIN SEED PROTEIN

-Pumpkin protein has a ‘complete’ amino acid profile and tastes better than the others: it is also rich in minerals, namely zinc, and is high in L.Arginine (great for the male libido).
+Pumpkin protein has a complete amino acid profile and tastes better than the others.
+It is also rich in minerals (namely zinc,) and is high in l-arginine too (which is great for the male libido).

-It is very alkaline-forming, and high in tryptophan and vitamin E. Out of the single powders this one is the clear winner for me in terms of taste, texture and amino acid profile – but more expensive than the others.
+It is very alkaline-forming, and high in tryptophan, vitamin E, and omega 3 fatty acids.
+Out of the single powders, this one is the clear winner in terms of taste, texture and amino acid profile.
+However, it is more expensive than the others.